 Sources said Gianopulos spent much of a recent week in Beijing meeting with executives from the two Chinese investors.
 The talks were a continuation of discussions held between the parties in Los Angeles in the weeks prior, sources said.
 Gianopulos' primary task during the talks was to sell his vision and establish a relationship, sources said.

 On the call, Bakish also gave a shoutout to Gianopulos, calling him a "smart, seasoned executive" who is looking to reenergize the studio and its film pipeline.
-He is also Gianopulos is working with the company's TV networks to develop co-branded projects, Bakish said.
+He also said Gianopulos was working with the company's TV networks to develop co-branded projects, Bakish said.

 He highlighted that MTV remains a particular focus as it will need time to gain traction by concentrating on its traditional live and unscripted programming.
 Bakish said he was excited about an expanded slate of new content and new talent set to debut on MTV in the near future.